lhasmi/cub3d/README.md

   - DONE - Valid `.cub` files with different map and configuration variations.
   - Invalid `.cub` files to test error handling.
 - DONE - Free allocated resources properly with `free_map_exit` before exiting the program.
-- After parsing is complete, validate the map's integrity with a `map_valid` function.
+- DONE - After parsing is complete, validate the map's integrity with a `map_valid` function.
-- Set up key hooks for MLX and event handling.
+- Parse Doors in textures lines and in the map
-- Initialize `t_img` and load textures.
+- go through evalsheet
-- Enter the main MLX loop and render the initial scene.
+- change textures for high resolution
 ```
 1. **Check the file extension** to ensure it's a `.cub` file (`is_cub` function).
 2. **Open the `.cub` file** and handle opening errors.